The three actions you can take today to fight climate change

 - Tell Your Elected Officials to Prioritize Climate Action.
-As the new Congress is sworn in, it has the opportunity to grab some early wins on climate while continuing to build towards a more comprehensive policy.
+Our climate is changing around us faster than predicted, but it's not too late to change course.
+To limit warming to 1.5° C, we must take swift action—including building a more comprehensive climate policy.
 Congress must act with urgency in three areas to advance climate action:

 - Hold formal hearings on the latest climate science developments and establish a plan for how to respond.
-The House has not held any in-depth hearings on the growing impacts of climate change on American communities since 2010.
+In February 2019, the Natural Resources Committee hosted the first House hearing on climate change in a decade.
 The last eight years have produced a rash of new data on impacts to farms, coastal communities and public health that deserves a full airing, including a comprehensive report issued by US scientists in November 2018.

 - Champion bills that prioritize incentives for climate-friendly infrastructure, including electric vehicles and renewable energy storage, and increase funding for renewable energy research and deployment, and sustainable land use practices and land conservation.

 - Foster a robust, public debate on designing a long-term climate policy for America anchored with a strong carbon price.
 House members can help illuminate the relative costs, benefits and transformational impact of different policy tools—from a regulatory system to a carbon fee, cap and trade, and investment in innovation.